Business practices

 • Charcutier/Charcutière...

-In addition, he considered that the effective date of the Order, 1er may 2024, constituted a ‘sufficiently grave and immediate’ infringement of the interests of the applicant companies.
+The order had been suspended by the Conseil d’État on April 10, 2024 to avoid “sufficiently grave and immediate” harm to the interests of potentially impacted companies.
 The timetable set by the decree did not allow them to adapt their trade policy to this ban.
 These companies were therefore likely to experience a sharp drop in their turnover.

-A first decree of 29 June 2022 prohibiting the use of designations relating to products of animal origin for foodstuffs of plant origin had also been suspended by the Council of State, which referred a question to the Court of Justice of the European Union (CJEU) for a preliminary ruling.
+A first decree of 29 June 2022 prohibiting the use of terms relating to products of animal origin for foodstuffs of plant origin had also been suspended by the Council of State, which referred a question to the CJEU for a preliminary ruling.